Amid flaring tensions, Israel installs cameras at holy site

 Prime Minister Benjamin Netanyahu denounced the attack as "an act of terror, carried out by a beast who was incited with unfathomable hatred."

-At his weekly Cabinet meeting, Netanyahu vowed the killer's home would be demolished swiftly in retribution and those who incited and glorified his act would be dealt with.
+At his weekly Cabinet meeting, Netanyahu vowed that the killer's home would be demolished swiftly in retribution and that those who incited and glorified his act would be dealt with.

 "Since the beginning of the events I've conducted a series of meetings and evaluations with the all the security officials, including those on the ground.
 We receive updates on the ground from them and recommendations on how to act and we decide accordingly," he said.